jasanzdev/ApiRest-Supermarket/README.md

 ## 📋 Description

 This project implements a distributed system using microservices architecture to handle supermarket operations.
-The system is designed with scalability and maintainability in mind, separating concerns into independent services that communicate through an API Gateway.
+The system is designed with scalability and maintainability in mind, separating concerns into independent services that follow the Model-View-Controller (MVC) design pattern and communicate through an API Gateway.

 ## 🏗️ Architecture